deadlyvipers/dojo_rules/introduction.md

 Another apprentice to the dojo.

 My favorite path is Python.
+Javascript